GameChangerCloud/doc-gamechanger/_tabs/what-is-gamechanger.md

 ## GraphiQL

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The GameChanger GraphiQL is kind of a GraphQL Playground which also serve as the interface for generating your fullstack application.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The GameChanger Cloud GraphiQL is kind of a GraphQL Playground which also serve as the interface for generating your fullstack application.
 Once provided with a graphql schema and a choice for the client-side technology, it will generate a script that you will have to execute to generate your whole application.

 ## Parser

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The repository easygraphql-parser-gamechanger is at the core of GameChanger.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The repository easygraphql-parser-gamechanger is at the core of GameChanger Cloud.
 In fact, it defines the package responsible for interpreting the provided graphql schema, converting it into an array of types and enhancing this array with additionnal informations about the fields, the types and the relationships they have with each other.